crowbar/crowbar/doc/devguide/dev-vm-SUSE.md

    kvm-host# export BRIDGE=virbr0
    ````

-1. Start the VM by running:
+1. Start the VM by running the following as root:
    ````
-   kvm-host> ./start-vm
+   kvm-host# ./start-vm
    ````
    Use the `--preallocate` option if you need to improve disk performance.